ChrispChenn/Hw3-4/README.md

 # Hw3-4
 1. Run and compile the program.
-2. Terminal section will show the data of pitch, roll and yaw when the user button is pressed.
+2. Terminal section will show the average value of pitch, roll and yaw when the user button is pressed.